amaramirez/arduino-bmp/README.md

 Little tool for converting monochrome bitmaps to Arduino-friendly indexed arrays.

-Just run `python3 bmp2oled.py` inside of the sketch folder, it has a handy interface for selecting files for converting.
+Just run `python3 bmp2oled.py` inside of the `bmp2oled` folder, it has a handy interface for selecting files for converting.